Philosophy Course Offerings

 PHIL 370 The Analytic Tradition

-A historical survey of the main developments and leading figures in the Anglo-American analytic tradition.
+An historical survey of the main developments and leading figures in the Anglo-American analytic tradition.
 The primary focus is on the application of new methods of logic and linguistic analysis to the perennial problems of metaphysics and epistemology.
 Figures studied include Frege, Russell, Wittgenstein, Ayer, Carnap, Ryle, Quine and Kripke.
-Prerequisites: PHIL 210 and PHIL 300.
+Prerequisite: PHIL 210 or PHIL 300.
 Spring semester, alternate years.

 PHIL 389 Special Topics

 A study of a single philosophical topic of special interest to students.
 When the course is offered, the topic will be listed in the timetable of courses.

 A course allowing staff and students to explore together philosophical topics of special interest.
 Prerequisite: instructor’s consent and approval by Associate Dean of Arts and Humanities.